RecoderChris/FrontOrder/README.md

 ## What is it?
 HisOrder is a graph reordering method, which improves graph locality to reduce the cache misses in graph processing.

-Unlike the previous reordering which depends on static characteristics in graph, HisOrder firstly profiles the traces of **His**torical graph processing (primarily the concurrent frontiers) to construct the locality metric between vertices, and then utilizes an unsupervised ML method (K-means at present) to excavate the clusters of high locality to guide graph **Reorder**ing.
+Unlike the previous reordering which depends on static characteristics in graph, HisOrder firstly profiles the traces of **his**torical graph processing (primarily the concurrent frontiers) to construct the locality metric between vertices, and then utilizes an unsupervised ML method (K-means at present) to excavate the clusters of high locality to guide graph **reorder**ing.
 Furthermore, since the learned clusters of vertices are more likely to be co-activated, HisOrder also fine-tunes the load balance in parallel graph processing with the clusters.

 ![hisorder](img/hisorder.png)